 It’s Too Late

-As you might know, some of the songs on here are just never gonna sound all that good — and unfortunately one of those songs is the title track.
-We played it on our British originals, our domestic originals, later pressings, and the actually-pretty-good Simply Vinyl reissue, and we were never impressed — there’s just too much distortion, and it’s clearly got to be on the master tape as well.
+As you may know, some of the songs on Layla are just never going to sound especially good.
+Unfortunately, one of those songs is the title track.
+We’ve played it on our British originals, our domestic originals, later pressings, and the actually-pretty-good Simply Vinyl reissue [not sure if we would still agree with that assessment in 2022], and we were never favorably impressed.
+There’s just too much distortion, and it’s clearly got to be on the master tape as well since you can hear it on the CD.
+(Some other records where the hit sounds bad can be found here.)

 These guys weren’t trying to record an audiophile-quality Demo Disc, but thankfully the best sounding tracks can sound wonderful on the right pressings.